bit-broker/website/content/en/docs/getting-started/install-k8s.md

 The detailed install steps below, will contain more information about how to extract and use this bootstrap token.

 {{% alert color="primary" %}}
 In all the sample calls below, we use a placeholder value for the bootstrap token.
-Enter your bootstrap coordinator token into the box below, in order to update the sample calls with your install details:<br/><br/>_Your Bootstrap Coordinator Token_<br/><input class="code-replace" data-item="bootstrap-token-goes-here" data-name="bootstrap token" type="text" placeholder="enter token here">
+Enter your bootstrap coordinator token into the box below, in order to update the sample calls with your install details:<br/><br/>_Your Bootstrap Coordinator Authorization Token_<br/><input class="code-replace" data-item="bootstrap-token-goes-here" data-name="bootstrap token" type="text" placeholder="enter token here">
 {{% /alert %}}

 ### Cloud Kubernetes Installation